Deltares/hydromt/docs/user_guide/data_types.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""

 In :py:func:`xarray.open_mfdataset`, xarray allows for a *preprocess* function to be run before merging several netcdf files together.
-In hydroMT, some preprocess functions are available and can be passed through the ``kwargs`` options in the same way as any xr.open_mfdataset options.
+In hydroMT, some preprocess functions are available and can be passed through the ``driver_kwargs`` options in the same way as any xr.open_mfdataset options.
 These preprocess functions are:

 - **round_latlon**: round x and y dimensions to 5 decimals to avoid merging problems in xarray due to small differences